 Tompkins County Clerks Office 1881

 A more modest, two-story frame building once stood on the lot directly north of 106 N. Tioga.
 Cornelia Ackley operated Ackley’s News Emporium there in the 1870s, where she sold books, newspapers, magazines, and stationery.
 “Every article required by the Great Reading Public, if not on hand, will be furnished on the shortest notice,” advertised the store in an early Ithaca directory.
 Cornell founder Ezra Cornell purchased the lot in 1870, and after his death in 1874 it stayed in his family until 1892.
-In 1917, ownership of the lot was transferred to the Ithaca Trust Company.
+In 1917, ownership of the lot was transferred to the Ithaca Savings Bank (later merged to become the Tompkins Trust Company).
 From 1898 through the Great Depression, a “lunch shop” under various names operated out of the space.
-The building was demolished in 1941 and much later replaced with a glassed-in entry atrium.
+The building was demolished in 1941 to make way for building renovations.

 Ithaca Trust Company Building (At Left, South of the Ithaca Savings Bank)

 In addition to housing its own tellers and clerks, the bank building at 110 N. Tioga rented out space to other businesses and organizations.
-The Cornell Daily Sun and Cornell Alumni News managed their publications there in the 1900s and 1910s.
-The building’s own architect—Arthur N. Gibb and his Vivian & Gibb and later Gibb & Waltz partnerships—rented space as well.
+The Cornell Daily Sun and Cornell Alumni News managed their publications there in the 1900's and 1910's.
+The building’s own architect—Arthur N. Gibb and his wife Henrietta, and later Gibb & Waltz partnerships—rented space as well.
 Lawyers also found a congenial home there, including Sherman Peer and George S. Tarbell, who hung his shingle in the professional offices for about four decades, and the Tompkins County Bar Association Library.
-In the 1920s and 1930s, agricultural groups, including the Cooperative Grange League Federation Exchange (which later became Agway), the Agricultural Advertising & Research Service, and the New York State Cooperative Official Poultry Breeders, leased offices from the bank.
+In the 1920's and 1930's, agricultural groups, including the Cooperative Grange League Federation Exchange (which later became Agway), the Agricultural Advertising & Research Service, and the New York State Cooperative Official Poultry Breeders, leased offices from the bank.

 In 1953, four years after the Tompkins County Trust Company purchased the old County Clerk’s Office, the two larger buildings became unified into one large bank office.
 Major renovations in the early 1980s knocked down walls between the two main buildings to create “windows” linking the spaces.